Edgeberry/Edgeberry-dashboard/README.md

 deviceGroup         // the group to which the device belongs
 ```

+## Developer info
+AWS setup for development:
+- Create development User in AWS IAM
+- Set User permissions (with policies)
+- Create access key for development
+- use development keyname and key in the development environment

 ## License & Collaboration
 **Copyright© 2024 Sanne 'SpuQ' Santens**.
 The Edgeberry Dashboard project is licensed under the **[GNU GPLv3](LICENSE.txt)**.